w3c/paint-timing/README.md

 For detailed motivation, see the [Why First Paint?](https://docs.google.com/document/d/1wdxSXo_jctZjdPaJeTtYYFF-rLtUFxrU72_7h9qbQaM/edit) doc.

 First Paint (FP), is the first of these key moments, followed by First Contentful Paint (FCP).
-In the future, we may add additional metrics, such as First Meaningful Paint (FMP), and Time to Iteractive (TTI).
+In the future, we may add additional metrics, such as First Meaningful Paint (FMP), and Time to Interactive (TTI).

 ## Interface
 We propose introducing the `PerformancePaintTiming` interface, extending the PerformanceEntry interface, to report the time to first paint and time to first contentful paint.